 William G. Renwick was the only surviving child of (Pamela) Helen Goodwin and highly successful lumber businessman William Renwick.
 He was a “comforting companion to his mother” following his father’s death in 1896.
 Mother and son lived together in the house at 901 Tremont Street, the “Renwick Mansion,” through William’s early childhood.
 His importance as an heir to his father’s fortune is suggested by the fact that his name is listed in the 1894 and 1896 Davenport city directories, when he would have been only 8 and 10 years old, respectively.
 By 1900 the pair had moved to Claremont, California, where Helen G. Renwick became an notable patron of Pomona College.
 There, “Wild Bill” completed his undergraduate studies and gained a reputation as a reckless driver of expensive automobiles (his first, purchased in Germany at the end of a round-the-world trip with his mother, was possibly also the first in the city).
 He married and went on to Harvard Law School; he and his wife Mary Mead afterwards settled in the Boston area.
 In addition to his occupations as a lawyer and a military man, William became a world-renowned collector of historic firearms and armour.
 (1)

 Although he lived most of his life elsewhere, Renwick remained connected to his hometown of Davenport through his real estate holdings.
 In May of 1929, he announced plans to re-develop the commercial block on the north side of East 2nd Street between Brady and Perry Streets, property inherited from his father on land that originally been sold to Colonel George Davenport by Antoine LeClaire.
+Learn how a Miami Shores property management service can help you manage your property issues.
 He hired the Burnham Brothers of Chicago (designers of the famed Carbide & Carbon building) as architects and negotiated a lease with Sears & Roebuck Company for the long-term rental of the first of two new buildings.
 (2)

 The RSSC Center’s collection of architectural plans includes those drawn up by the Burnham Brothers’ firm for Renwick.
 The elevation drawing below shows the design for the facade of the building at 114-118 East Second Street, occupied by Sears, Roebuck & Co.: